-- Mobile Shredding & Off Site Shredding: The cost for mobile shredding can vary from $75-$250 depending on factors like the area you’re in for example.
+- Mobile Shredding & Off Site Shredding: The cost for mobile shredding can vary from $130-$175 for a project of 1-10 boxes depending on factors like the area you’re in for example.
 Off site is usually the less expensive alternative because it saves providers time when they only have to stop and pick up materials rather than needing to stay at the location to shred.

 - Ship ‘N’ Shred: The cost for Ship ‘N’ Shred is based on how much you have to shred.
-It’s approximately $30 for a 30-pound box of paper and $45 for a 65-pound box of paper.
+It’s approximately $32 per box.

 Can I Watch the Shredding Myself?

 When you use mobile shredding the provider comes to your location and shreds your materials using a shred truck while you’re able to stand and watch the process from the sidewalk.

 With off site shredding you can also watch from a closed-circuit TV at the facility; however, this would require you actually going to the location too.